George W.

 process of learning from our mistakes how else can a soldier who gets

-killed when he makes one mistake ever learn from his mistakes?
+killed when he makes one mistake ever learn from them?
 The only

 life.